-TRANSPARENCY REPORT 2018
+TRANSPARENCY REPORT 2019

-TRANSPARENCY REPORT 2018 BIT B.V. - VERSION 2019-10-24
+TRANSPARENCY REPORT 2019 BIT B.V. - VERSION 2020-05-27

-In 2012, BIT issued their first Transparency Report with the aim of providing insight into requests for personal data at BIT and the amount of notice and takedown requests that have been received and processed by BIT in that year.
-In this report, we publish that information for the year 2018.
+In 2012, BIT issued their first transparency report with the aim of providing insight into requests for personal data at BIT, the number of notice-and-takedown requests BIT has received and processed and how many responsible disclosure reports we have received.
+In this report we publish this information for the year 2019.

 We publish this information because we think it's important, especially given the recent developments in the field of privacy, to provide our clients and other interested parties with openness.
-To enable trends to be identified, we have included the figures from 2012 to 2017 in this report as well.
+To enable trends to be identified, we have included the figures from 2012 to 2018 in this report as well.